gvwilson/buildtogether.tech/src/errors/index.md

 <div class="callout" markdown="1">
 ### Logging for security

-One of the recommendations in [%x security %] was to [%i "logging!for security" %]log actions[%/i%] to help you find suspicious activity.
+One of the recommendations in [%x security %] was to log actions[%i "logging!for security" %] to help you find suspicious activity.
 When you do this, make sure the log records who, what, and when; in particular, make sure you have a record of every time permissions were changed or new accounts were created.
 </div>

-Most logging libraries also support [%i "logging!rotating files" %][%g rotating_file "rotating files" %][%/i%], i.e., they will write to `log.1` on the first day, `log.2` on the second day, and so on until they reach (for example) `log.7`, then wrap around and overwrite `log.1`.
+Most logging libraries also support [%g rotating_file "rotating files" %][%i "logging!rotating files" %], i.e., they will write to `log.1` on the first day, `log.2` on the second day, and so on until they reach (for example) `log.7`, then wrap around and overwrite `log.1`.
 Web servers and other long-lived programs are usually set up to do this so that they don't fill up the disk with